Title and statement of responsibility area

 Scope and content

 Fonds contains records created and collected by Robert Murray relating to the history of the berry varieties grown in Nova Scotia, primarily cranberries and strawberries.
-Records relate to small fruits and weed research.
-There is a series for agricultural artifacts.
+Series also include agricultural artifacts.

 Notes area